minaandrawos/RealTimeFileLogger/README.md

 # RealTimeFileLogger

 Real Time File logger or rtfilelogger for short, is a simple desktop application written in Python.
 The tool allows you to read log files in real time.
 It also allows you to pause or resume reading log files.
-The tool is cross-platform, and doesn't need any third party packages to run.
+The tool is cross-platform, and doesn't use third-party packages.

 ![Simple file logger](https://github.com/minaandrawos/RealTimeFileLogger/blob/master/screenshot.png)